More Than Just a Bike Ride!

 After each day's ride, grab your bags from the luggage truck and set up your tent in the ideal space!
 Please refer to the RIDE GUIDE and location signage for designated camping areas.

 OR if you'd rather leave your tent at home, take your bags to the gym inside!
 Please do not wear your bike shoes inside and refer to the RIDE GUIDE for designated indoor sleeping areas.
+Note that for 2021, you are required to pre-register for an indoor camping arm band.

 FIRST CLASS BRAG